 In this guide, we'll explain the basics of SOPs and how to write them.
 Then, we'll recommend our favorite software tools for creating and executing SOPs.
 Let's dive in.

 A standard operating procedure (SOP) is a step-by-step list of instructions detailing how to execute a routine procedure.
 SOPs are useful for communication and productivity.
 Managers can save time training new hires by sharing an SOP, and employees will always have a point of reference for step-by-step instructions on how to execute specific tasks.

 A good SOP is clearly worded and easy to read.
-Well-written SOPs have steps that are short and simple and are usually presented in a flow chart or clearly labeled document.
+Well-written SOPs have steps that are short and simple and are usually presented in a clearly labeled document.

 1. Create a list of processes

 To begin, come up with an in-depth list of functions employees perform for their jobs that need SOPs.
 Some departments that could benefit from SOPs include finance, legal, HR, customer service, and IT.
 Think about those jobs that have a strict protocol; where not missing one step is vital.

 For example, a new public relations professional would need to know the processes of writing press releases and securing press for their company.
 This is a great reason for creating an SOP.